Published on may 7th, 2026 by Felix Martinez

 Savaria Corporation began paying an annual dividend before switching to a quarterly dividend in 2013.
 By late 2017, the company converted to its current monthly payment schedule.

-Payments have fluctuated for U.S. investors due to currency exchange, but the size of the dividend has gradually increased over the years.
-U.S. investors received $0.37 in annual dividends in 2024 and are expected to receive $0.39 in 2025.
+Payments have fluctuated for U.S. investors due to currency exchange rates, but the dividend amount has gradually increased over the years.
+U.S. investors received $0.39 in annual dividends in 2025 and are expected to receive $0.41 in 2026.
 For the most part, dividend growth has been very low over the last five years.
 We do not anticipate that this will change.

-The dividend hasn’t increased materially in the past and is not forecasted to do so in the near future due to the high payout ratio.
-Last year, Savaria Corporation’s payout ratio was 79%.
-It should be noted that the company has raised its dividend for 12 consecutive years in local currency.
+The dividend hasn’t materially increased in the past and is not forecast to do so in the near future due to the high payout ratio.
+Last year, Savaria Corporation’s payout ratio was 41%.
+The company has raised its dividend in local currency for 12 consecutive years.

 With results showing signs of growth, the dividend is likely safe.
 A downturn in the business could call that into question, especially considering the debt on the company’s balance sheet.